Riverbend

 Image of modern sustainable passive house surrounded by grass lawn and trees.

-OPAL Architecture’s home to last
+OPAL Architecture’s Home to Last

 “A couple moving to Maine wanted an efficient single-floor living space, so they turned to OPAL Architecture.
 Follow a long winding road, turn up a steep driveway in Rockport, and there lies the result.
 It is indeed compact and efficient, and the footprint of the home was designed in four quadrants.
 The most challenging aspect proved to be fitting in a garage without falling prey to the design faux pas of American architecture’s past.
 Yet, a recessed garage door integrates the space into the entry, effectively masking it with the color and material treatment.
 Call it a chameleon space—one that blends into the rest of the home.
 The other closed-in sections of the house include the bedrooms and bathrooms.
 Balanced by open sections, the circulation through the entry to the kitchen leads to the deck and landscape.
 This flow pattern encourages connection between spaces and an environmental link between the indoors and outdoors.”